nicoleholly/tictactoe/README.md

 Welcome!!

 Requirements to play:
-You will need python 3 installed
+You will need `python 3` installed

-To Run:
-Run `python tictactoe.py` in this directory
+Then type `python tictactoe.py` in this directory

 Enjoy (: